This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 1 ounce (29 ml) Rum

-- Prepare the caramel by melting 1/3 Cup of sugar with 1 tablesppon of water over medium heat in a sauté pan with thick bottom.
+- Prepare the caramel by melting 1/2 Cup of sugar (100g) with 1 tablespoon (15 ml) of water over medium heat in a sauté pan with thick bottom.
 Using a wooden spoon, stirring until the sugar is a light caramel color.

 - Preheat the oven to 350 degrees F (176 C).

 - Add the rum, amaretto liqueur, milk (at room temperature or slightly warm), the cocoa powder and the Amaretti biscuit crumbs to the egg mixture..
 The mixture should be quite liquid.

 - Pour the caramel into a loaf pan, spreading it over the inner surface, almost to the top of each side of the pan.**

 - Pour the cocoa mixture into the loaf pan, and lay the pan into a larger over tray to cook with “bain-marie” (“water bath”) technique: fill the larger tray with boiling water, enough to reach two thirds of the pan containing the Bunet mixture.